colygon/glean-devrel/docs/swot-analysis.md

 ## Conclusion

-Warp occupies a unique and defensible position as the **terminal-first AI coding assistant**.
+Glean occupies a unique and defensible position as the **terminal-first AI coding assistant**.
 Its strengths—terminal-native architecture, mixed-model AI, and full lifecycle coverage—create genuine differentiation in a crowded market.
 However, Windows platform limitation and fierce competition from Microsoft (GitHub Copilot) and Cursor pose existential threats.

 ### Critical Success Factors (2026)

 1. ✅ **Ship Windows support** (non-negotiable)
 2. ✅ **Simplify pricing** (reduce friction)
 3. ✅ **Validate performance claims** (build trust)
-4. ✅ **Launch Warplets** (create new revenue stream)
+4. ✅ **Launch Gleeees** (create new revenue stream)
 5. ✅ **Grow enterprise** (increase ACV, reduce churn)

-**Bottom Line:** Warp can win if it executes flawlessly on Windows support and enterprise go-to-market.
+**Bottom Line:** Glean can win if it executes flawlessly on Windows support and enterprise go-to-market.
 Failure to ship Windows in 2026 puts the company at severe risk of being marginalized by cross-platform competitors.

 **Recommended Strategy:** "Terminal-First, Platform-Agnostic, Enterprise-Ready"